normanjoyner/containership.cli/docs/_pages/plugins/cloud/cloud-cluster-delete.md

 | force | f | Force deletion, without confirmation prompt | n |
 |=================+============+=================+================|

 > Note: This is a destructive command and should be used with care!
-This will prompt for confirmation, in the absense of a `force` flag.
+This will prompt for confirmation, in the absence of a `force` flag.

 ~~~
 csctl cloud cluster delete <cluster_id> [--force]